Everything you need to know about the Strictly Come Dancing final – including whether it’s affected by the World Cup

 It would normally be broadcast on Saturday, December 10, but that is when one of the World Cup quarter-finals is taking place, with another scheduled for the previous evening, Friday, December 9.

-So the Strictly producers have decided to move their semi-final, which will be broadcast live on the evening of Sunday, December 11.
+So the Strictly producers have decided to move their semi-final, which will be broadcast live on the evening of Sunday, December 11, at 7.15pm.

 When is the Strictly Come Dancing Final?